molybdenum-99/whatis/README.md

 ### Note on disambiguation pages

-Unfortunately, Wikipedia does not provide consistent way to tell disambiguation pages from others, the only way is to know is to see the page's categories (different for different languages).
-Therefore, currently disambiguation works currently for English, Ukrainian, Russian and Belorussian.
+Unfortunately, Wikipedia does not provide a consistent way to tell disambiguation pages from others, the only way is to know is to see the page's categories (different for different languages).
+Therefore, currently, disambiguation works currently for English, Ukrainian, Russian and Belorussian.
 Feel free to contribute disambiguation categories for your language versions!

 ## Usage